Capital One Savor approval tips

 Know your credit score

 This is the biggest factor in your application being approved or denied.
-Your best chance for approval is if you have a score of 700+, and while some folks have been approved with a lower score, it is pretty unlikely.
+Your best chance for approval is if you have a score of 700+, and while some have been approved with a lower score, it is pretty unlikely.

 Know your existing card balances